 - Self-Regulation for students

-As a member of Bank Street’s Community of Safe and Sound Schools, NBFA offers Emotionally Responsive Practices to ensure students’ emotional and academic needs are being met.
+As a member of Bank Street’s Community of Emotionally Responsive Schools, NBFA offers emotionally responsive practices to ensure students’ emotional and academic needs are being met.
 The emotionally responsive curriculum allows teachers and staff to address unresolved issues and enhance children's attention and motivation for learning.

 Some of NBFA's SEL goals are to: